 November 8, 5:30-7:30PM

 Open to museum members, no RSVP required

 Late Fall Opening Reception

 free and open to all, no RSVP required

 Hosted by American University's Center for Israel Studies

 Radical Link is the latest project by Tel Aviv-based multi-media artist Michal Heiman.
 Traversing time, space, gender, race, and institutional practices of asylum, Heiman offers a new way to extend solidarity to those who engage in acts of resistance by creating a new community.
 It includes women who have been subjugated by the Surrey County Asylum in London and the San Servolo Asylum in Venice, asylum seekers, artists, activists, prosecutors, gatekeepers, and those who have suffered under the violence of racism and misogyny.
 Through the strategies of intervention and the use of archival materials, photographs, films, sound work, and her presence in the gallery, she generates the political, cultural, gendered, and psychic conditions of a potential “radical link.”

-The exhibition is accompanied by a fully illustrated catalogue, including essays by curator Sarah Gordon; Sharon Sliwinski, Professor of Information and Media Studies at the University of Western Ontario; Orna Ben-Naftali, Emile Zola Chair for Human Rights and Lecturer at the Haim Striks School of Law; and artist Michal Heiman.
+The exhibition is accompanied by a fully illustrated book, including essays by curator Sarah Gordon; Michal Heiman; Sharon Sliwinski, Professor of Information and Media Studies at the University of Western Ontario; Professor Orna Ben-Naftali, Rector of the College of Management Academic Studies (The Collman), Israel, and the Émile Zola Chair for Human Rights at the Striks School of Law.